wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 ## Is applying for myPASS still necessary? {#mypass-necessary}

 So far, most anecdotes show that both Singaporean and Malaysian authorities do not check if you have a myPASS/Travel Note before exiting Singapore and entering Malaysia respectively.
-Separately, [JIM has confirmed](/appendix-response-jim) that there is no restriction of entry into Malaysia as a Malaysian citizen.
+There is also no restriction of entry into Malaysia as a Malaysian citizen.

 However, the directive to apply myPASS is given by the MHC, and airlines may still ask for a valid myPASS before travel.

 If you want to err on the side of caution, you may apply.
-In the event of emergency travel or if you have not received your myPASS before you travel, the recommendation at the moment is to travel regardless and explain your situation to the authorities (if needed) that Malaysian citizens are not barred from re-entering Malaysia using the [JIM confirmation](/appendix-response-jim) and [this news article](https://www.malaymail.com/news/malaysia/2020/12/28/malaysians-abroad-cannot-be-prevented-from-returning-says-ismail-sabri/1935587).
+In the event of emergency travel or if you have not received your myPASS before you travel, the recommendation at the moment is to travel regardless and explain your situation to the authorities (if needed) that Malaysian citizens are not barred from re-entering Malaysia.

 ## Is there anything to do/note before entering Malaysia on the day of my travel? {#before-entering-my}